-This project aims to provide targeted guidance to multiple case study regions on how to effectively advance their city shaping, water sensitive practices by applying a framework for integrated urban and water planning.
-The project will develop this framework, as well as supporting processes and guidelines through a number of industry case studies.
+Achieving water sensitive city aspirations for liveability, resilience, sustainability and productivity requires greater integration between urban planning and water planning processes.
+This project seeks to advance water sensitive outcomes by guiding urban growth and renewal at a range of scales and in different contexts through the application of a conceptual framework for integrated urban and water planning.
+The project will develop this framework, as well as supporting guidance through a number of industry case studies.

-The project builds on previous CRCWSC research that developed a policy framework for water sensitive urban design (Project B5.1 Statutory planning for water sensitive cities), an integrated approach to whole-of-catchment planning (Project B1.2 Catchment scale landscape planning for water sensitive city-regions in an age of climate change) and the Design tool (Project A4.3 Socio-technical modelling tools to examine urban water management scenarios).
-It will also draw on and integrate aspects of Tranche 2 research, particularly linking in with the IRP4 (Water sensitive outcomes for infill developments) and TAP (Tools and Products) projects.
+The project builds on previous CRCWSC research that explored how to address impediments to the development of policy and governance arrangements for water sensitive urban design innovation and implementation (Project A3.1 Better governance for complex decision making), developed a policy framework for water sensitive urban design (Project B5.1 Statutory planning for water sensitive cities) and an integrated approach to whole-of-catchment planning (Project B1.2 Catchment scale landscape planning for water sensitive city-regions in an age of climate change).
+It will also draw on and integrate aspects of Tranche 2 research, particularly linking in with IRP4 (Water sensitive outcomes for infill developments).

-The project will involve close collaboration between research and industry partners to ensure the project outcomes can directly influence the policies and activities of local stakeholder organisations to catalyse and accelerate their city’s transition to its desired water sensitive future or effective implementation of proposed water sensitive practices.
+The project will involve close collaboration between research and industry partners to ensure the project outcomes can directly influence the activities of local stakeholder organisations, and support the development of policies, planning practices and regulatory frameworks to deliver water sensitive urban growth in Australia.